-This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+This policy applies to all staff employed by St Thomas Aquinas Catholic Multi-Academy Trust, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

-5.1 Governing board
+5.1 Trust board

-The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Trust board has overall responsibility for ensuring that our Academies comply with all relevant data protection obligations.